publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 -  ``email`` - This key contains the e-mail address of the technical contact.
 It must be an email address of where the technical contact can be directly reached; do NOT populate this key with mailing-lists or generic contact points like “info@acme.inc”.
-The e-mail address must not be obfuscated.
-To improve resistance against e-mail collection, use ``\x64`` to replace ``@``, as allowed by the YAML specification.
 -  ``phone`` - phone number (with international prefix).
 This has to be a string.
 -  ``affiliation`` - This key contains an explicit affiliation